kwado-tech/test_assignment/README.md

-# casino_test

-Casino test Flutter application.
+#Test Task: Online Casino Flutter application

+Do you remember Rick and Morty cartoon?
-This is app to explore all characters from Rick and Morty movie.
+Your goal is to create the app with all the characters from this cartoon, and make it look juicy.

 API docs: https://rickandmortyapi.com/documentation

-Todo:
-- fix loading state
+To-do:
-- fix fetching data logic
+- Fix loading state and fetching data logic
-- find and fix all other issues
+- Find and fix all other issues
-- add more information about characters
+- Add more information about characters
-- optimize scrolling performance
+- Optimize scrolling performance
-- implement pagination
+- Implement pagination

 Optional:
-- add infinite scrolling pagination
+Add infinite scrolling pagination.

-Comments:
-You need to use same libraries, but you can also add more(reasonably).
+PS: You need to use same libraries, but you can also add more (reasonable amount).